 Community Impact Grants represents the Community Foundation’s responsive grantmaking program.
 Organizations whose initiatives transform the lives of low-income individuals, families and communities may apply.
 This program represents 25% of our annual discretionary grantmaking.

-The Princeton Regional Chamber of Commerce Community Development Fund supports nonprofits that are located in the Chamber’s five-county footprint and play a critical role in education, leadership, economic opportunity, and self-sufficiency.
-The endowed fund was established in 2013 with a gift of $500,000 from the Princeton Regional Chamber of Commerce Foundation.
-Organizations may apply for grants up to $10,000.
-Recipients are chosen by an advisory committee of Chamber members and confirmed by its Board of Directors with assistance from the Princeton Area Community Foundation.
+The fund was established in 2013 with a gift of $500,000 from the Princeton Mercer Regional Chamber of Commerce Foundation.
+Organizations may apply for a grant up to $10,000.
+Grant recipients are chosen by an advisory committee of Chamber members and confirmed by its Board of Directors, with assistance from the Princeton Area Community Foundation.